 https://localhost:9443/store), go to the

-domain1.comstore, log in, and subscribe to it's APIs.
+domain1.comstore, log in to it and subscribe to its APIs.

 - You can also browse the other tenant stores listed in the public store.
 But, within other tenant stores, you can only subscribe to the APIs to which your tenant domain is permitted to subscribe to.
 At the time an API is created, the API creator can specify which tenants are allowed to subscribe to the API.
 For information, see API Subscriptions.

 Other tenant management operations such as activating, deactivating, updating and deleting, which are not available in the Management Console UI, can be done through the